lherbeng/RKE2/rke2-cluster-documentation/rke2-cluster-health-check.md

-To show all pods running in the kube-system namespace, execute the following command:
+<font color="red">To show all pods running in the kube-system namespace, execute the following command:</font>

 `kubectl get pods -n kube-system`